MX23RW : Tuesday, February 4 04:42:26| >> :600:1481822:1481822:

 Euro 2024 prize money: How much will each nation earn?

-Ahead of Euro 2024, Sports Mole takes a look at UEFA's prize money distribution system and how much each nation could earn from this summer's tournament.
+Sports Mole takes a look at UEFA's prize money distribution system for Euro 2024 and how much each nation will earn from this summer's tournament.

-While one nation will celebrate a career-defining moment when they lift the Henri Delaunay Cup at Olympiastadion Berlin, every team will be battling for large sums of prize money throughout the tournament.
+While either Spain or England will celebrate a career-defining moment when they lift the Henri Delaunay Cup in Sunday's showpiece event, every other team has also been battling for large sums of prize money throughout the tournament.

-Here, Sports Mole takes a look at UEFA's prize money distribution system and how much each nation could earn from this summer's prestigious event.
+Here, Sports Mole takes a look at UEFA's prize money distribution system and how much each nation will earn from this summer's prestigious event.

 E24PM